kchaoui/me/week3/readme.md

         another funciton .isdigit worked well, I like the way the .is... functions work - will use again
     super_asker:
-        this one was okay once I figured out how to incorporate the other function into the super_asker I filled around with the printing function to make sure that it outputted the correct phrases need to learn how to use Try and Exception
+        this one was okay once I figured out how to incorporate the other function into the super_asker I fiddled around with the printing function to make sure that it outputted the correct phrases need to learn how to use Try and Exception

 ### Exercise 2: